Siege of Colombo (1587–1588)

-The siege of Colombo from 1587 to 1588 was a military conflict between the Portuguese and the Sinhalese troops of the King of Sitawaka, for possession of the city of Colombo, on the island of Ceylon, now Sri Lanka.
+The siege of Colombo from 1587 to 1588 was a military conflict between the Portuguese and the Sinhalese troops of the King of Sitawaka over control of Colombo, on the island of Ceylon, now Sri Lanka.

 Context

 After having seized control of the Kingdoms of Kotte and Kandy, Rajasinha I, around whom the Sinhalese nobility opposed to the Portuguese were grouped, began to prepare his troops to expel the Portuguese from Ceylon.

 When the monsoon of 1587 began, the Portuguese could not receive reinforcements by sea.
 On 4 June, Rajasinha I established camps with an army of 50.000 warriors, supported by 60.000 servants, 2.200 elephants, including war and cargo elephants, 150 bronze cannons, and 40,000 oxen for transport.
 At the same time, he ordered the equipment of 65 fustas and 400 smaller vessels to attack the fortress by sea, if necessary.

 The captain of the Colombo square was João Correia de Brito, who only had 300 soldiers and 700 lascarins, in addition to a civilian population of around 60.000 that needed to be fed.
 Correia de Brito had taken precautions so there was no shortage of food.
 In the port there was a ship sent from Goa with ammunition, but the fortress fleet, led by captain-major Tomé de Sousa Arronches, was stranded ashore due to bad weather.
 To the south of the fortress, a galleot, a fusta and a balloon (small Asian vessel) had been placed in the lake that served as a moat.